georgeobote/crush-policies/terms-of-service.md

 # Terms of Service

-_Last updated: 2025-11-10_
+_Last updated: 2025-11-21_

-These Terms of Service (“Terms”) govern your use of Crush, the college-only dating experience operated by Swag Labs, Inc. By creating an account, accessing the app, or participating in any feature (SMS login, `.edu` verification, swipe decks, matches, chat, auto-match scheduler, etc.), you agree to these Terms.
+These Terms of Service (“Terms”) govern your use of Crush, the college-only dating experience operated by Swag Labs, Inc. By creating an account, accessing the app, or participating in any feature (SMS login, `.edu` verification, swipe decks, matches, chat, Crush Drop scheduler, etc.), you agree to these Terms.
 If you disagree, do not use the service.

 ## 1. Eligibility & Accounts